proxmox/proxmox-backup/docs/administration-guide.rst

 this period are covered by this option.
 The next option does not take care of already covered backups and only considers older backups.

+The prune command also looks for unfinished and incomplete backups and removes them unless they are newer than the last successful backup.
+In this case, the last failed backup is retained.

 .. code-block:: console